Amazon PPC Strategy 2026: TACoS-First Guide to Growth

 Brand defense is the practice of bidding on your own branded keywords.
 This protects your turf from competitors who might try to bid on your name and steal your customers.
 These campaigns typically have a very low ACoS and high ROAS because the shopper is already looking for you.

-Management & Optimization: The Ongoing Process
+Management and Optimization: The Ongoing Process

 Consistent Campaign Optimization